Table of contents

 I use specific ingredients and certain amounts to produce my best red velvet snack cake recipe.
 Begin by whisking the dry ingredients together, then beat together the wet ingredients.
 We’ll tint the batter red and combine the two, and then it's off to the oven!

 - Cake Flour: I highly recommend that you use cake flour.
 Cake flour is much lighter than all-purpose and the perfect base for a light, soft-crumbed cake texture.
-Like I mention above, red velvet’s texture is important to the authenticity of the flavor.
+As I mentioned above, red velvet’s texture is important to the authenticity of the flavor.
 If you can’t get your hands on cake flour, you can make a DIY cake flour substitute or use an equal amount of all-purpose flour.

 - Unsweetened Cocoa Powder: 2 tablespoons is plenty for a little cocoa flavor without overpowering the vanilla and butter flavors.

 - Butter: What sets red velvet cake apart from chocolate is its buttery flavor.
-Creaming the butter and sugar together will help guarantee that moist, soft and cakey texture with a buttery flavor aka perfection.
+Creaming the butter and sugar together will help guarantee that moist, soft, and cakey texture with a buttery flavor, aka perfection.

-- Buttermilk: Buttermilk is tangy, creamy, and makes baked goods extremely moist.
+- Buttermilk: Buttermilk is tangy, and creamy, and makes baked goods extremely moist.
 You literally can’t make delicious red velvet cake without it!
 Additionally, buttermilk helps activate the baking soda to leaven the cake.